Who was the Federalist candidate elected in 1797?

 Study for the AMSCO AP United States History Exam.
 Explore flashcards and multiple-choice questions with detailed explanations.
 Get ready for your APUSH exam!

 The Federalist candidate elected in 1797 was John Adams.
-After serving as the first vice president under George Washington, Adams ran for president in the election of 1796.
-His election marked the first peaceful transfer of power between political parties in the young nation’s history, as he was a member of the Federalist Party, which advocated for a strong national government and a loose interpretation of the Constitution.
+After serving as the first Vice President under George Washington, Adams ran for President as a Federalist and won the election of 1796.
+His election marked the first peaceful transition of power between political parties in the United States, as he succeeded Washington, who was not affiliated with any political party but is often associated with the Federalist ideals.

 Subscribe